ember-intl/ember-intl/docs/my-classic-app/README.md

 ## What is it?

-`my-app-with-lazy-loaded-translations` is an Embroider app.
-We use it to check that `publicOnly: true` works.
+`my-classic-app` is an Ember app.
+We use it to check that `ember-intl` works on the classic build.

 ## Local development